How to build a Startup Management Team

 Onboarding people in position temporarily is not out of the ordinary, especially with startups.
 Most leaders think that it is unavoidable since they are still starting in the industry.
 Which is wrong.

-Though you are still at the get-go, you need people you can entrust your business.
+Though you are still at the get-go, you need people you can entrust your business to.
 Constantly changing people in positions serves as a band-aid treatment.
 You may not gain the trust and full support of your employees.

 Furthermore, hiring a person temporarily for a position can significantly affect your startup’s growth.
 Why?
 Because you will need to start all over again when you board the next person in the post.
 The change adds to the company’s opportunity loss and decreases company morale.